Root Vegetable Tempura (Yachae Twigim)

 Here is the Korean frying mix (tuigim-garu or tempura) and cornstarch.
 If you cant get a frying mix, substitute with a mixture of cake flour, baking powder, and onion powder.
 (Recipe is in the recipe card below)

-Add the flour mix and cornstarch to the vegetables and add ice water.
+Add the flour mix and cornstarch to the vegetables and add the ice water.

-I think that says more than I need to say.
+I think that says it all better than I ever could!

 Ingredients